Legal Blog

 Hosting a BYOB Party?
 Protect Yourself and Your Guests

 With May long weekend and beautiful weather fast approaching you may be eagerly preparing to host family and friends for a barbecue, some games, and maybe a BYOB party.
-If you are, you should know […]
+If you are, you should know that you may be legally responsible for the actions of your guests who consume alcohol and injure someone while drunk […]

 Scroll to Top